 In New Mexico, employers have an approximately 66 percent greater chance of employment-related litigation than the national average, according to research by a national insurance broker.
 With a regional practice, one-third of the Firm’s attorneys, including Rosemary Marin, are licensed to practice in New Mexico as well as Texas, and are experienced in the New Mexico court system.

 Out-of-town lawyers who attempt to defend employers in the U.S./Mexico Borderplex region do not often meet with success.
-The attorneys at ScottHulse maintain leadership roles in the local business, educational and legal communities in El Paso and San Antonio, Texas and Las Cruces, New Mexico, thereby providing clients with hometown knowledge and jury experience that only other locals would understand.
+The attorneys at ScottHulse maintain leadership roles in the local business, educational and legal communities in El Paso, Texas and Las Cruces, New Mexico, thereby providing clients with hometown knowledge and jury experience that only other locals would understand.

 ScottHulse brings in-depth knowledge of federal employment law to each employment practices case.
 The Firm regularly defends clients in disputes relating to state and federal workplace laws, including: